 Typically, the issue is the time it takes for the GPS coordinates to be detected in the field.
 When the device reports new GPS coordinates to the server, the server takes several minutes to complete the processing.

-The GPS coordinates are updated weekly and after swiping the magnetic Activator key under a clear sky (not indoors).
+The GPS coordinates are updated monthly and after swiping the magnetic Activator key under a clear sky (not indoors).